entrypoint-lv/DataTableQueryBuilder/README.md

-# LINQ query builder for JavaScript datatable components
+# Server-side .NET query builder for JavaScript data tables

 This builder automatically transforms an AJAX request coming from a JavaScript datatable into a LINQ query against the Entity Framework data model according to the provided configuration.